carlos22/carddav2fb/README.md

 ## Information

-This version of carddav2fb is a forked version from jens-maus (https://github.com/jens-maus/carddav2fb.git) and adding support for convenient image upload, different FRITZ!Box base paths (for example for FRITZ!Box 7490 (UI) OS: 6.50) and full name design support.
+This version of carddav2fb is a forked version from carlos22 (https://github.com/carlos22/carddav2fb) and adding support for convenient image upload, different FRITZ!Box base paths (for example for FRITZ!Box 7490 (UI) OS: 6.50) and full name design support.

 ## Requirements